Cary Township, Wake County, North Carolina

 Cary Township (also designated Township 4) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Cary Township had a population of 74,074.
+As of the 2010 United States census, Cary Township had a population of 74,074.

 Cary Township, occupying 83.9 sqkm in western Wake County, includes the bulk of the town of Cary and portions of the town of Apex and the city of Raleigh.
 Cary Township contains two high schools: Cary High School (public) and Cary Academy (private).